tacofoundation/mrio-python/README.md

 ## What is a Multidimensional GeoTIFF?

-A Multidimensional Geo Tag Image File Format (mGeoTIFF) extends the traditional GeoTIFF format by supporting N-dimensional arrays, similar to formats like NetCDF, HDF5, or Zarr.
+A Multidimensional Geo Tag Image File Format (mGeoTIFF) extends the traditional GeoTIFF format by supporting N-dimensional arrays, similar to NetCDF, HDF5, or Zarr.
 It maintains the simplicity and compatibility of GeoTIFF, offering fast access and the ability to be opened by any GIS software or library that supports the GeoTIFF format.

 ## What is a Temporal GeoTIFF?

-The Temporal GeoTIFF refines the mGeoTIFF format by enforcing a more stringent convention for defining its dimensions.
-It **MUST** include four dimensions in the following order, with the specified naming convention: `(time, band, x, y)`.
-Additionally, certain attributes must be included in the file.
-First, `md:time_start`, which represents the nominal start time of acquisition.
-Second, `md:time_end`, an optional attribute that indicates the nominal end time of the acquisition or composite period.
-Lastly, each time step must have a unique identifier (`md:id`).
-These attributes, `md:time_start`, `md:time_end`, and `md:id`, must be stored in the attribute section of the file (`md:attributes`).
-For further details, refer to the [Temporal GeoTIFF Specification](SPECIFICATION.md).
+The **Temporal GeoTIFF (tGeoTIFF)** builds upon the mGeoTIFF format by adopting a stricter convention for defining its dimensions.
+A tGeoTIFF file **MUST** adhere to the following rules:

+1. **Dimensions**: The file must include exactly four dimensions in this specific order:
+  (1) `time`, (2) `band`, (3) `x`, and (4) `y`.
+These dimensions must follow the specified naming convention.

+2. **Required Metadata Attributes**: The following metadata attributes are mandatory:
+   - `md:time_start`: The nominal start time of the observation.
+   - `md:time_end`: The nominal end time of the observation.
+   - `md:id`: A unique identifier for the observation.

+For additional information, please refer to the [Temporal GeoTIFF Specification](SPECIFICATION.md).

 ## When to use it?